mattdesl/tendril-webtoy-blog-post/README.md

 <p></p>

-Initially I used a *point within radius* test to determine mouse collisions.
-This is not perfect (there are "dead spots" on the leaf that do not trigger interactions).
-To produce more accurate sound effects when brushing the leaves, I used a *point to line segment distance* test on the smaller leaves.
+For collisions, I'm using a [point within radius](https://www.npmjs.com/package/point-circle-collision) test to determine mouse collisions.
+This is fast to compute, but not perfect: there are some "dead spots" on the leaf that will not trigger interactions.
+To produce more accurate sound effects when brushing the leaves, I used a [point to line segment distance](https://gist.github.com/mattdesl/47412d930dcd8cd765c871a65532ffac) test on the smaller leaves.
+In retrospect, using the latter test everywhere would produce better mouse interactions, but the difference is hard to spot with small plant stems, a large mouse radius, and so many plants on screen at once.

 ## Rendering

-Although Canvas2D is great for quick prototypes, it isn't powerful enough to achieve things like per-pixel shading effects on a 2D geometry.
+Although Canvas2D was great during the prototype stage, it isn't powerful enough to achieve things like per-pixel shading effects.

 Thanks to ThreeJS and its `OrthographicCamera`, it wasn't too difficult to port all of the canvas code into WebGL.
 To render the plants, each stem is made of a single (re-used) `PlaneGeometry` with a custom vertex shader.
 The vertex shader positions the plane segments to fit along the curve (or line) defined by the stem or leaf.